Patient education: Polycystic kidney disease (Beyond the Basics)

 Kidney stones — Kidney stones occur in up to 25 percent of people with ADPKD.
 Kidney stones may cause pain, or sometimes they can block the flow of urine without symptoms.

 Treating kidney stones that block urine flow is extremely important in patients with ADPKD.
 If the blockage is not relieved, the function in that kidney may be lost.
 Relieving the blockage may require the help of a urologist.
-The cysts make it harder to surgically remove the stone or use shock waves to break up the stone (extracorporeal shock-wave lithotripsy or ESWL).
-(See "Patient information: Kidney stones in adults (Beyond the Basics)".)
+The cysts make it harder to surgically remove the stone or use shock waves to break up the stone (extracorporeal shock-wave lithotripsy [ESWL]).
+(See "Patient education: Kidney stones in adults (Beyond the Basics)".)

-Flank and abdominal pain — People with ADPKD often develop flank and abdominal pain that is not related to infection, bleeding into a cyst, or a kidney stone.
+Flank and abdominal pain — Pain is the most common feature of ADPKD.
+People with ADPKD often develop flank and abdominal pain that is not related to infection, bleeding into a cyst, or a kidney stone.
 The pain is often dull and persistent and is thought to be caused by stretching of the wall of a cyst or pressure on other organs when the kidneys and/or liver are very large.
 This is the most common symptom in ADPKD patients.
 In contrast, pain that begins suddenly is more likely to be caused by bleeding into or infection of a cyst, twisting of the kidney, or a kidney stone.

-A variety of complications outside the kidney can occur in people with ADPKD.
-These complications can involve a number of systems, including the liver, vascular system, and the connective tissue.
+A variety of conditions outside the kidney can occur in people with autosomal dominant polycystic kidney disease (ADPKD).
+These conditions can involve a number of systems, including the liver, vascular system, and the connective tissue.

-Intracranial aneurysm — The most serious possible complication of polycystic kidney disease is a cerebral or brain aneurysm (a bulging blood vessel due to weakening of the blood vessel wall).
+Intracranial aneurysm — The most serious possible complication of PKD is a cerebral or brain aneurysm (a bulging blood vessel due to weakening of the blood vessel wall).
 Aneurysms can rupture, causing bleeding into the brain (subarachnoid hemorrhage).
 If not treated before the aneurysm ruptures, this can lead to irreversible brain damage or death.
 Aneurysm rupture occurs most often in people with larger aneurysms (>10 mm).
 The most common symptom of subarachnoid hemorrhage is a severe headache that begins suddenly, often with a pop, frequently with nausea and vomiting.
-(See "Patient information: Hemorrhagic stroke treatment (Beyond the Basics)".)
+(See "Patient education: Hemorrhagic stroke treatment (Beyond the Basics)".)

-Approximately 5 to 7 percent of young adults with ADPKD may have brain aneurysms, and the frequency increases to 12 to 15 percent if someone else in the patient’s family has had an intracranial aneurysm.
+Approximately 3 to 7 percent of young adults with ADPKD may have brain aneurysms, and the frequency increases to 12 to 15 percent if someone else in the patient’s family has had an intracranial aneurysm.
 Compared with the general population, the risk of developing an aneurysm in ADPKD is approximately fivefold greater.
-People with a first degree relative with a history of intracranial aneurysm or subarachnoid hemorrhage are at the highest risk of forming an aneurysm.
+People with a first-degree relative with a history of intracranial aneurysm or subarachnoid hemorrhage are at the highest risk of forming an aneurysm.

-Early detection (before symptoms occur) of intracranial aneurysms is recommended in people who are at high-risk.
-Screening (looking for an aneurysm before it ruptures) is generally performed with magnetic resonance angiography (MRA) or if not available, a CT scan.
+Early detection (before symptoms occur) of intracranial aneurysms is recommended in people who are at high risk.
+Screening (looking for an aneurysm before it ruptures) is generally performed with magnetic resonance angiography (MRA) or, if not available, a computed tomography (CT) scan.

 Liver cysts become larger and more numerous as patients age.
 In addition, women have larger liver cysts than men, particularly women who have had multiple pregnancies or who have taken oral contraceptive pills or hormone replacement therapy for prolonged periods of time.

 Most people with liver cysts have no symptoms and have normal or near-normal liver function.
-However, some people develop abdominal fullness, early satiety, difficulty breathing, or less commonly, pain (which may require drainage of the cyst if it is persistent and severe) and/or cyst infection (which requires antibiotic therapy and, in some cases, drainage).
+However, some people develop abdominal fullness, early satiety, difficulty breathing, or, less commonly, pain (which may require drainage of the cyst, if it is persistent and severe) and/or cyst infection (which requires antibiotic therapy and, in some cases, drainage).
+Replacing the liver by a liver transplant may rarely be needed in the most severe cases.

 Abdominal wall hernias — A hernia is an area of weakness in a muscle.
 The area may protrude if the organs behind the muscle press against the area of weakness, especially as a person increases the pressure in their abdomen (such as during a cough or while carrying a heavy package).
 Abdominal wall hernias are relatively frequent, affecting approximately 45 percent of people with ADPKD.
 Abdominal wall hernias are usually located on the midline just above the belly button (ventral) or in the groin (inguinal) areas.

-Surgery is the best treatment for abdominal wall hernias, but not all hernias require surgical repair.
+Surgery is the best treatment for abdominal wall hernias that cause pain, but not all hernias require surgical repair.
 Small hernias may be monitored over time.

 POLYCYSTIC KIDNEY DISEASE DIAGNOSIS

 It is usually easy to diagnose autosomal dominant polycystic kidney disease (ADPKD) in people who develop flank or abdominal pain and in those who have a family history of ADPKD.
 An imaging study, such as an ultrasound, is recommended as the first diagnostic test and may reveal multiple cysts on both kidneys.
+Kidneys are usually enlarged but may be of normal size in the early stages.
 Cysts may also be seen in the liver, pancreas, and spleen.

 POLYCYSTIC KIDNEY DISEASE TREATMENT